StydeNet/enlighten/README.md

 ## Demo project

-To see Enlighten in action just install it in your own app (you don't need to modify your current tests!) or check our [demo project](https://github.com/StydeNet/curso-de-laravel-desde-cero/tree/enlighten).
+Follow our 3 minute installation guide to see Enlighten in action in your own app (you don't need to modify your tests!)

+Alternatively, install our [demo project](https://github.com/StydeNet/curso-de-laravel-desde-cero/tree/enlighten) following the instructions in its README.

 ## Installation